 - Notify third parties in accordance with the terms of any applicable Data Sharing Agreements

 Reporting to the ICO

 A Data Protection Officer is an individual who has an over-arching responsibility and oversight over compliance by the Association with Data Protection laws.
-The Association has elected to appoint a Data Protection Officer whose details are noted on the Associations website and contained within the Fair Processing Notice at Appendix 1 hereto.
+The Association has appointed a Data Protection Officer (DPO).
+The Association’s DPO whose details are noted on the Association’s website and contained within the Fair Processing Notice at Appendix 1 hereto.

 The DPO will be responsible for: